VoIP installation checklist

 Your Local Area Network (LAN) should not be a bottleneck for your VoIP traffic.
 It must handle voice data efficiently and prioritise it without compromising network security.

-- Routers: Use business-grade broadband routers with sufficient bandwidth, Quality of Service (QoS), load balancing, and VPN support.
+- Routers: Use business-grade broadband routers with sufficient bandwidth, load balancing, and VPN support.

 - Firewalls: Look for VoIP-friendly features like Deep Packet Inspection (DPI), DDoS protection, port forwarding, NAT traversal, and Session Border Controller (SBC) functionality.